Skip to main content

 Twenty-Six

-Stuart Lawrence is at home reading a book waiting for his sister Ruth to return, who is six months pregnant and living with him for three months while her husband is working away.
-At 11.30pm he decided to go to bed, when he hears a noise at the front door.
+Stuart Lawrence is at home reading a book, waiting for his sister Ruth to return, who is six months pregnant and living with him for three months while her husband is working away.
+At 11.30pm, he decides to go to bed, when he hears a noise at the front door.
 He expects his sister to enter the house, but it doesn't happen.
-Suddenly he feels incredibly cold and there is a crash from downstairs, like a smashed window.
-He heads downstairs but a figure there makes him turn and run back upstairs and into his bedroom.
+Suddenly, he feels incredibly cold and there is a crash from downstairs, like a smashed window.
+He heads downstairs, but a figure there makes him turn and run back upstairs and into his bedroom.
 He places a chair under the door handle and climbs out of the window.
 The figure breaks the door open and grabs his wrist, pulling him back into the room and killing him.

 Twenty-Seven

-Wallace is at crime scene at Lawrence's house, with Bill Dayton, Buchanan, Dr Ryan and photographer Rick Piper.
+Wallace is at the crime scene at Lawrence's house, with Bill Drayton, Buchanan, Dr. Ryan, and photographer Rick Piper.
 Ryan tells Wallace the injuries were done by hand, and Lawrence's skin has been flayed.
-They cannot find his eyes or skin and his large intestine has been used to form the letter 'M' on the carpet.
+They cannot find his eyes or skin, and his large intestine has been used to form the letter 'M' on the carpet.

 Twenty-Eight

-Wallace goes though the ten photos of the crime scene and medical report and wonders what the 'M' stands for.
+Wallace goes through the ten photos of the crime scene and medical report and wonders what the 'M' stands for.
 His phone rings.

 Twenty-Nine